Top Aide To Former Defense Chief James Mattis Recounts What The General Has Not

 "If only Trump could be made to recognize the value America derives from a strong relationship with allies and the stability afforded by the forward presence of our troops, they thought, surely he'd reconsider and alter course."

 It was not to be.
 As Snodgrass, the lead organizer of the briefing, looked on from an adjacent control room, Mattis got off to a bad start with a frowning Trump at the head of the table in the Tank (as the secure briefing room is known at the Pentagon).
-"Mattis tends to turn professorial during important meetings," his speechwriter cum public speaking critic recalls, "providing the audience with excessive detail rather than tailoring his approach to the group he's speaking with.
+"Mattis tends to turn professorial during important meetings," his speechwriter cum public-speaking critic recalls, "providing the audience with excessive detail rather than tailoring his approach to the group he's speaking with.
 This instinct worsens when he is anxious about an event."

 Trump had brought his own agenda.
 Topping it was a military parade in Washington like one he'd recently seen in France.
 "We should blow everybody away with this parade," Trump told the room.
 "The French had an amazing parade on Bastille Day with tanks and everything.
 Why can't we do that?"

-He did not hear any objections, despite Snodgrass' assertion that "Mattis and his team were adamantly opposed to a military parade down Pennsylvania Avenue, concerned that a parade like what Trump wanted would harken back to Soviet Union-like displays of authoriatrian power."
-Mattis was concerned too about such a show eroding the military's reputation for being apolitical, but he "deflected and played for more time by saying, 'We'll take a look at some options and get back to you, Mr. President.'"
+He did not hear any objections, despite Snodgrass' assertion that "Mattis and his team were adamantly opposed to a military parade down Pennsylvania Avenue, concerned that a parade like what Trump wanted would harken back to Soviet Union-like displays of authoritarian power."
+Mattis was concerned too about such a show eroding the military's reputation for being apolitical, but he "deflected and played for more time by saying, 'We'll take a look at some options and get back to you, Mr. President.' "

-As Trump "veered from topic to topic like a squirrel caught in traffic, dashing one way and then another."
-Mattis, according to Snodgrass, "began to shut down, sitting back in his chair with a distant, defeated look on his face."
+As Trump "veered from topic to topic like a squirrel caught in traffic, dashing one way and then another," Mattis, according to Snodgrass, "began to shut down, sitting back in his chair with a distant, defeated look on his face."

-Snodgrass' eavesdropping of the briefing from the conclave's control room was interrupted, he says, by a Secret Service agent who poked his head in, "apparently uncomfortable with the conversation and the light it cast on the president."
+Snodgrass' eavesdropping of the briefing from the Tank's control room was interrupted, he says, by a Secret Service agent who poked his head in, "apparently uncomfortable with the conversation and the light it cast on the president."
 The agent, apparently detailed to Trump, asked Snodgrass and a military officer on Tillerson's team who was with him if they still needed to be in that room.
 "Yes, yes we did.
 Just try to get us to leave," the book's author states, though not as a quote — it appears to be more simply a thought that went through his head than his actual reply to an official who was quite likely being overzealous in protecting Trump.

-In another chapter titled "Policy by Tweet," Snodgrass describes Trump tweeting, without notifying the Pentagon, that "after consulting with my Generals and military experts," he was banning transgender persons from serving in the military.
-A month earlier, Mattis had ordered a six-month study of the issue, in order to delay any action on the Obama-era initiative of allowing transgender people to serve openly in the military.
+In another chapter titled "Policy by Tweet," Snodgrass describes Trump tweeting, without notifying the Pentagon, that "after consultation with my Generals and military experts," he was banning transgender people from serving in the military.
+A month earlier, Mattis had ordered a six-month study of the issue to delay any action on the Obama-era initiative of allowing transgender people to serve openly in the military.
 Mattis was back in his Richland, Wash., hometown when Trump blindsided the Pentagon with his August 2017 transgender ban tweet; upon returning, Snodgrass writes, the defense secretary portrayed the Trump administration as doing a number on itself.
-"He formed his right hand into a make-believe pistol and pointed it towards his temple, saying 'No one move or the hostage gets it!'"
+"He formed his right hand into a make-believe pistol and pointed it towards his temple, saying 'No one move or the hostage gets it!' "

-By the time Trump had his second Pentagon briefing in Jan.
-2018, he had already agreed to sending an additional 5,000 U.S. troops to Afghanistan.
-While that key decision and Mattis' successful push for it oddly are unmentioned in the book, Snodgrass does describe a belligerant, scowling Trump when the nation's longest-ever war comes up at the briefing.
+By the time Trump had his second Pentagon briefing, in January 2018, he had already agreed to sending an additional 5,000 U.S. troops to Afghanistan.
+While that key decision and Mattis' successful push for it oddly are unmentioned in the book, Snodgrass does describe a belligerent, scowling Trump when the nation's longest-ever war comes up at the briefing.
 "Seriously, who gives a shit about Afghanistan?"
 Trump asks.
 "We should follow China's policy — just go into Afghanistan and take out all that wealth."

-What was perhaps Mattis' most public act of defiance toward Trump is described at an Oct.
-2017 Senate hearing on the Iran nuclear deal, a legacy of the Obama administration.
-The Pentagon chief, asked if remaining in the deal was in the national security interest, paused a few dramatic seconds before replying, "Yes, senator, I do."
+What was perhaps Mattis' most public act of defiance toward Trump is described as at an October 2017 Senate hearing on the Iran nuclear deal, a legacy of the Obama administration.
+The Pentagon chief, asked if he thought remaining in the deal was in the interest of national security, paused a few dramatic seconds before replying, "Yes, senator, I do."

 It was an open break with Trump's vow to dump the deal.
-"Mattis had confided to me before the hearing that he worried about leaving the agreement under false pretenses," Snodgrass writes, adding "When America gives her word, she should keep it."
+"Mattis had confided to me before the hearing that he worried about leaving the agreement under false pretenses," Snodgrass writes, adding, "When America gives her word, she should keep it."

-Through much of the book, Snodgrass portrays Mattis as a calming influence in a chaotic administration, a "secretary of reassurance" who kept an "immaculately clean" desk that once belonged to Gens.
-John "Black Jack" Pershing and George C. Marshall.
-Like Marshall, Mattis needed a congressional waiver to serve as defense secretary since he had completed only three of a required minimum of seven years of having been retired from active duty in the military.
+Through much of the book, Snodgrass portrays Mattis as a calming influence in a chaotic administration, a "secretary of reassurance" who kept an "immaculately clean" desk that once belonged to Gen. John "Black Jack" Pershing and Gen. George C. Marshall.
+Like Marshall, Mattis needed a congressional waiver to serve as defense secretary since he had completed only three of a required minimum of seven years of retirement from active duty in the military.

-Snodgrass was himself an active duty commander in the Navy when he became Mattis' speechwriter in March 2017.
+Snodgrass was himself an active-duty commander in the Navy when he became Mattis' speechwriter in March 2017.
 Many others in the defense secretary's office had similar backgrounds.
 "Most of us were white, male, and military," Snodgrass notes.
 "We were built primarily for speed and our ability to keep up with Mattis' furious pace.
 But that didn't make it the right choice."

-Group-think was a peril with such a homogeneous crew.
+Groupthink was a peril with such a homogeneous crew.
 "A greater civilian presence with a more diverse experience base would have increased our corporate knowledge," Snodgrass writes, "and softened the civilian-military relationship concerns that plagued senior leaders in the Pentagon."

 One of those concerns was how Mattis' Pentagon dealt with the reporters who covered the agency.
-A case in point, Snodgrass says, was top Pentagon spokeswoman Dana White, whom "members of the press loathed".
+A case in point, Snodgrass says, was top Pentagon spokeswoman Dana White, whom "members of the press loathed."

-"White had pulled me aside early on during my tenure with Mattis," Snodgrass writes. "'Never forget, Bus.
+"White had pulled me aside early on during my tenure with Mattis," Snodgrass writes.
+"Never forget, Bus.
 The press is the enemy.
-They are not your friend,'" he quotes her warning him.
-Mattis appeared to share White's disdain for the fourth estate.
+They are not your friend," he quotes her as warning him.
+Mattis appeared to share White's disdain for the Fourth Estate.
 Snodgrass writes of "a culture of fear that trickled down from the secretary into each of the services," with Mattis making clear to his top officials that "no senior defense official ever speaks off the record."
 In other words, nobody was to talk to reporters on background, which is the not-for-direct-attribution arrangement by which those of us who've covered the Pentagon learn what's really going on there.

-Despite Mattis' testy relationship with reporters, Snodgrass contends they largely gave him a pass when matters arose that might cut his tenure short at the Pentagon.
-A case in point was Mattis having remained on the board of directors of the fraudulent blood testing firm Theranos until shortly before being sworn in as defense secretary.
+Despite Mattis' testy relationship with reporters, Snodgrass contends they largely gave him a pass when matters arose that might have cut his tenure short at the Pentagon.
+A case in point was Mattis' having remained on the board of directors of the fraudulent blood-testing firm Theranos until shortly before being sworn in as defense secretary.
 His head of security at the Pentagon was Jim Rivera, who had previously been the head of security at Theranos.
 "It was a nightmare scenario," Snodgrass writes, "a made-for-television scandal involving a retired Marine and current secretary of defense."
 Still, it never became a big story.

 Snodgrass thinks he knows why.
 "No one wanted to risk taking down Mattis," he concludes about the scant coverage of Mattis' ties to Theranos.
 Curious why Pentagon reporters did not press Mattis about an unflattering NBC report by Courtney Kube that described Mattis being shut out by the Trump White House, Snodgrass (who calls Kube's article "deadly accurate") asks Wall Street Journal Pentagon reporter Gordon Lubold for an explanation.